By using contexts in OmniFocus, you’ll be able to quickly hone in on the most relevant actions.

 - How to view actions by context.

-- How to specify which tasks are display in the Contexts tab.
+- How to specify which tasks are displayed in the Contexts tab.